fubar2/galaxy_tf_overlay/README.md

 about 20-30 seconds, then browse to [http://localhost:8080](http://localhost:8080) If a Galaxy server appears, proceed with the login instructions above and you should see a history containing all the example tools.

 Only an administrator can execute the ToolFactory.
-The default is *toolfactory@galaxy.org* with password *ChangeMe!*
+The default email is "toolfactory@galaxy.org" and the password is "ChangeMe!"

 ## Basic idea
 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.